mikakallberg/Portfolio-Project-4/features.md

 - But in order to interact the visitor has to register or log in.
 - When this is done more features are accessable to the site user.
 Liking and unliking a post, commenting on a post.
 - Backend wise the comment is rendered through a crispy form in forms.py and the model for the form is rendered from models.py.
-- And after the comment is approved the user that left the comment have access to editing and deleting their comment.
+- After the comment is approved the user that left the comment have access to editing and deleting their comment.
 - the comment along with all other content created through the UI- and Admin-view, is saved and rendered from the postgres database.
 #
 #### About page